ucll-scripting/exercises/04-scripting/03-pipes/01-range.py/explanations.md

 # Assignment

+**Note:** Install the VSCode Markdown Preview Mermaid Support extension to view the diagrams below.

 Say you have written the following four scripts.

 The first, `transactions.py`, contacts your bank and fetches all transactions made in the last year.